mkamrans/claude-fsd/README.md

 - Update the project roadmap

 #### claudefsd-plan-gen
-Generates an initial project plan from scratch based on:
+Generates an initial project plan from scratch using Claude Code's ultrathink for comprehensive analysis based on:
 - Your project requirements (`docs/REQUIREMENTS.md`)
 - Any existing code or documentation
 - Best practices for your tech stack